spitlo/spitlo.github.io/content/code/tiny-code-xmas/index.md

 I haven’t figured out how to embed the carts yet, so until then, these are the code snippets and accompanying short GIFs of the action.

 Click the images to see an animated version.
 I’ve tried my best to decrease the weight of the GIFs but a few of them are some hundred kilobytes.
+I don’t do any preloading of the images so you’ll probably have to wait a bit before it starts playing.
+Just hang in there!

-Click them again to avoid epilepsy.
+Click the images again to avoid epilepsy.

 I’m a total noob so I only did the normal challenges and not the extra ones.
 But perhaps I’ll give them a go once I’m done with the normal ones, this was pretty fun!